Code-Institute-Submissions/UCFD_project/README.md

 Problems identified by Gitpod were corrected and changes were committed.

-HTML code checked using W3C HTML Validator and errors corrected.
+HTML code checked using W3C HTML Validator.

-CSS code checked using W3C CSS Validator and errors corrected.
+CSS code checked using W3C CSS Validator.

 Credits